abhisarxverma/rust-refined/README.md

 To make **Rust-Refined** the **most useful resource after the official Rust book** — a **to-the-point guide** that never skips important details, helping future Rust learners study faster and smarter.

 ---

+**⚠️ Note:** This is not a replacement for the Rust book, but a *refined companion*.
+Always refer to the official [Rust Book](https://doc.rust-lang.org/book/) for complete details and examples.

 ## 🤝 Contribute
 **Anyone can contribute!**